roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

+===

- ****** Stone and the Gangster's Girls ****** bygeronimo_appleby© "But the truth is, Stone, I didn't ever love Julie.
+"But the truth is, Stone, I didn't ever love Julie.
 It were never gonna 'appen.
 Course, back in the old days I never gave a shit about her, but now ... well, now something's happened to me, Stone.
 I've changed.
 I've met someone I really love and I feel as sick as fuck about Julie and I wanna try to help her.
 I want to move on; I want her to move on.

  "Look where we are, Stone.
 Nineteen years later and it's come to this."
 Dave spread his arms while I glugged beer.
 Tommo sat there next to us, silent and immobile.
 "There are going to be some changes in the organisation soon, Stone.
 I'm giving it up, the nastiness.
 I'm retiring.
 I'm getting out and the fucking Russians or Albanians or the fucking Romanians can have it.
 The mad load of cunts."
 He leaned across the rickety table and crushed the butt of his smoke into a scratched and battered ashtray.
 "And you've got some decisions to make."